coralproject/core/db/README.md

 - GORM
   - it is the better maintained of the quasi-ORMs packages
+  - it has AutoMigration that creates table.
+It needs a real migration tool
 - Squirel
-- Goose
-  - migration package that gorm is lacking of
 - database/sql standard library